flectra-hq/flectra/addons/stock/doc/stock.rst

 Lead times

 All procurement operations (that is, the requirement for both production orders and purchase orders) are automatically calculated by the scheduler.
-But more than just creating each order, Flectra plans the timing of each step.
+But more than just creating each order, Odoo plans the timing of each step.
 A planned date calculated by the system can be found on each order document.

-To organize the whole chain of manufacturing and procurement, Flectra bases everything on the delivery date promised to the customer.
+To organize the whole chain of manufacturing and procurement, Odoo bases everything on the delivery date promised to the customer.
 This is given by the date of the confirmation in the order and the lead times shown in each product line of the order.
 This lead time is itself proposed automatically in the field Customer Lead Time shown in the product form.
 This Customer Lead Time is the difference between the time on an order and that of the delivery.
 There is also the sale_order_dates module that can help to promise a date to a customer.
 Below is a calculation from the OpenERP books.

 To see a calculation of the lead times, take the example of the cabinet above.
 Suppose that the cabinet is assembled in two steps, using the two following bills of materials.